Dr Tatevik Mnatskanyan

 Dr Tatevik Mnatsakanyan teaches the modules International Security; Peace-building; and Introduction to Diplomacy; as well as contributes to the module Diplomacy: Policy, Practice and Procedures.

-Tatevik completed her PhD in Politics (International Relations) at the University of Exeter in 2015, and joined The Academy of Diplomacy and International Governance, University of Loughborough London in 2016.
-Before joining the Academy, Tatevik taught undergraduate courses in International Relations at the Department of Politics, University of Exeter.
+Tatevik completed her PhD in Politics (International Relations) at the University of Exeter in 2015, and joined the Institute for Diplomacy and International Governance in 2016.
+Before joining Loughborough University London, Tatevik taught undergraduate courses in International Relations at the Department of Politics, University of Exeter.
 She also has several years of experience working for the World Bank Yerevan Office and the Embassy of Armenia, London.
 She draws on both her work experience and education in several disciplines to inform her teaching and research.

 Tatevik's specialism is in theories of International Relations and Diplomacy, and the study of security, with a particular emphasis on critical approaches.
 Her research is focused on US and UK foreign/security policy, while her developing research includes dialogical approaches to normative international relation and diplomacy, critical risk and resilience studies, as well as Russia-West relations and the former Soviet space.